igmhub/picca/README.md

 If you want to compute models for the correlations computed with picca, or you want to fit these correlations, see https://github.com/andreicuceu/vega.

 If you are running MPI code (only needed for some tasks in fitter2), see https://docs.nersc.gov/development/languages/python/parallel-python/#mpi4py-in-your-custom-conda-environment.
 If want to run the PolyChord sampler for fitter2, see https://github.com/andreicuceu/fitter2_tutorial.
+Note that fitter2 is deprecated, and will be removed in the future.

 If you need to run the "picca_compute_pk_pksb.py" script you will also need to install the following packages:
 ```